remihenache/LinqExtension/README.md

 - WhereAsync (for Task<IEnumerable>): Filters elements asynchronously using an asynchronous condition.
 - WhereAsync (for IAsyncEnumerable): Filters elements asynchronously using an asynchronous condition.

-# Usage
-To use these extensions, include the provided code in your C# project and ensure that the appropriate namespaces (System.Linq, etc.) are referenced.
-Make sure that you have the necessary dependencies and target framework version set correctly.

 Feel free to explore and leverage these extensions to incorporate async operations into your LINQ queries.